Anterograde amnesia: Notable cases

-Another case in the literature is Eugene Pauly, known as E.P., a severely amnesic patient (owing to viral encephalitis) who was able to learn three-word sentences.
-He performed better on consecutive tests over a 12-week period (24 study sessions).
+Another case in the literature is Eugene Pauly, known as E.P., a severely amnesic patient, owing to viral encephalitis, who was able to learn three-word sentences.
+He performed better on consecutive tests over a 12-week period, of 24 study sessions.
 However, when asked how confident he was about the answers, his confidence did not appear to increase.
-Bayley and Squire proposed his learning was similar to the process required by procedural memory tasks; E.P. could not get the answers right when one word in the three-word sentence was changed or the order of words was changed, and his ability to answer correctly, thus, became more of a "habit".
+Bayley and Squire proposed his learning was similar to the process required by procedural memory tasks.
+E.P. could not get the answers right when one word in the three-word sentence was changed, or the order of words was changed.
+His ability to answer correctly, thus, became more of a "habit".
 Bayley and Squire claim the learning may have happened in the neocortex, and it happened without the conscious knowledge of E.P.
 They hypothesized the information may be acquired directly by the neocortex (to which the hippocampus projects) when there is repetition.
-This case illustrates the difficulty in separating procedural from declarative tasks; this adds another dimension to the complexity of anterograde amnesia.
+This case illustrates the difficulty in separating procedural from declarative tasks.
+This adds another dimension to the complexity of anterograde amnesia.